 The college application and admissions process can frequently be challenging, lengthy, and stressful for high school and other students across the United States and around the world.

-Fortunately for most students, colleges and universities consider a wide range of factors in a student’s application when deciding which students they plan on admitting, waitlisting, deferring, or rejecting.
-Among those factors that colleges consider are, but not limited to, Unweighted GPA, Weighted GPA, SAT or ACT scores, extracurricular activities, essays, and other aspects.
+Fortunately for most students, university and college admissions officers consider a wide range of factors in a student’s application when deciding which students they plan on admitting, waitlisting, deferring, or rejecting.
+Among those factors that colleges consider are, but not limited to the student’s GPA (Unweighted and Weighted), SAT or ACT test scores, extracurricular activities, essays, and other aspects.

 While all of those factors can play major roles in admissions decisions, some are naturally more important than others.
 Perhaps most important among them are SAT or ACT (or other similar standardized test) scores and GPAs, both unweighted and weighted.

-In this article, we will discuss Unweighted GPA and Weighted GPA in detail (including the difference of Weighted vs Unweighted GPA), including what they are, how they matter (in the college admissions process and other related processes), the difference between weighted and unweighted GPA, and how to improve them, among other factors related to the topic of Weighted vs Unweighted GPA.
+In this article, we will discuss the two types of GPA—Unweighted GPA and Weighted GPA—in detail (including the difference of Weighted vs Unweighted GPA), including what they are, how they matter (in the college admissions process and other related processes), the difference between Weighted and Unweighted GPA, and how to improve them, among other factors related to the topic of Weighted vs Unweighted GPA.